Pistachio Raspberry Macarons

 How to assemble macarons

-- Pipe ganache on each inverted shell, then pipe the raspberry confit in the center of each ganache.
+- Pipe the ganache on each inverted shell, then pipe the raspberry confit in the center of each ganache.

 - Sandwich the macaron shells so the ganache forms a beautiful rim and doesn't stick out.

-- Roll each macaron in crushed pistachios.
+- Roll each macaron in crushed pistachios (optional).